Akavall/DisasterTweetsKaggle/README.md

 Result:

-The highest score I achieved is 0.83941.
+The highest score I achieved is F1 score of 0.83941.